Alcohol Rehab in Fairfield County, CT

 Services offered:

-• Counseling for trauma victims, community reinforcement and DBT
+• Counseling for trauma victims, brief intervention and motivational incentives

 • Accepts government funding